DaveStutler/ProjectD.K/ProjectRoleDocuments.md

 ## Cross-Platform

-**Describe the platforms you targeted for your game release.
-For each, describe the process and unique actions taken for each platform.
-What obstacles did you overcome?
-What was easier than expected?**
 The primary platform that we targetted for our game release is that of PC thus there were no issues platforms wise.
 However, if given more time we would've liked to find a way to make the game truly multiplayer or at least use three different controllers as supposed to having different "regions" of the keyboard bound to each of the players.

 ## Audio: Yingchen Gu